 These are fun to make and fun to play with.
 They spin so easily!
 Even the youngest child can do it!
 But this wood spinning top is also great to donate!

 Each group was thrilled to have a hand in the project and be used by God to bring joy to another.
-For more info about gathering a group to help, check our my post HERE.
+For more info about gathering a group to help, check out my post HERE.

 This would also be a perfect craft for VBS, Sunday School, Scouts and craft group craft.
-It’s a great way to have children participate your family or church Operation Christmas Child shoeboxes and make them feel they are making a contribution!
+It’s a great way to have children participate in your family or church Operation Christmas Child shoeboxes and make them feel they are making a contribution!

 We held a meeting to teach our local churches how to make “A Simple Toy That Brings Great JOY” and packaged up little bags to sell.
 We put 10 wheels, and 10 dowels in a baggy and sold them for $5.
 They flew off our table!

-You could also include one as a little extra in any backpack programs, foster care presents, adopt a family, etc.
+You could also include one as a little extra in any backpack programs, foster care presents, adopt a family, etc. A local group provides Birthday events for children living in homeless shelters.
+We shared about these tops and they are going to be using them as crafts to entertain the kids at the parties.
+Check out Birthday Wishes

 If you love to make crafts, check out all my other CRAFT POSTS.